Skip to content

 2. Assess your competitors and the market

-3. Come up with a reasonable profit margin
+3. Choose a reasonable profit margin

 MarkupProfit Margin